Dodge Polara: 1969–1973

 The new 1969 Polara wore a broad-shouldered streamlined design, called the "fuselage design", which would continue for five model years.
 New safety requirements included front seat head restraints.

-For 1969, the Polara 500 was reintroduced as a mid-level series between the standard Polara and top-of-the-line Monaco.
-The Polara 500 was available as either a convertible or hardtop coupe.
-Available powerplants included 318, 383, and 440 cubic-inch V8 engines, along with a 225 cubic-inch slant-6 engine.
-The 1969 Dodge Polara models offered the "Super-Lite" option, which placed a quartz auxiliary "turnpike beam" headlamp in the driver side grille.
+The Polara 500 model was reintroduced for the 1969 model year and positioned between the standard Polara and the top-of-the-line Monaco.
+The Polara 500 was available as either a convertible or a hardtop coupe.
+The standard engine was the 225 CID slant-6 with optional 318 CID, 383 CID, and 440 CID V8s available.
+The 1969 Dodge Polara models offered a unique "Super-Lite" option, which placed a single quartz auxiliary "turnpike beam" headlamp in the driver-side grille.

-The 1969 CHP Polara held the record on the Chrysler test track in Chelsea, MI, until 1994 for the highest top speed achieved by a factory-built 4-door sedan - 149.6 mph until the record was broken by a 1994 Chevrolet Caprice with an LT1 engine.
+The 1969 CHP Polara held the record on the Chrysler test track in Chelsea, Michigan, until 1994 for the highest top speed achieved by a factory-built four-door sedan - 149.6 mph until a 1994 Chevrolet Caprice broke the record with an LT1 engine.

 In 1970, the Polara received new front and rear styling that included a bumper that wrapped around the grille and headlights.
-The Polara 500 was replaced by the Polara Custom in hardtop coupe, 4-door hardtop sedan, and conventional 4-door sedan body styles.
-There was also a stripped-down Polara Special available as either a 4-door sedan or station wagon.
-1970 was the last year that the Polara would be available in a convertible body style (with a scant 842 produced, making it extremely rare today), and Dodge would never again offer a full-sized convertible.
+The Polara Custom replaced the Polara 500 in hardtop coupe, four-door hardtop sedan, and conventional four-door sedan body styles.
+There was also a stripped-down Polara Special available as either a four-door sedan or station wagon.
+The 1970 model was the last that the Polara would be available in a convertible body style (with a scant 842 produced, making it extremely rare today) and Dodge would never again offer a full-sized convertible.
 The early 1970 production featured a "medallion" rear bumper.
 This bumper was pictured in all of the sales literature, but was discontinued after late August or early September 1969 production and replaced with a plain bumper lacking the center Fratzog medallion.
-Dodge also discontinued the Super-Lite option at the end of the 1970 model year because of lack of consumer interest and challenges to its legality in some states.
+Dodge also discontinued the Super-Lite option at the end of the 1970 model year because of a lack of consumer interest and challenges to its legality in some states.
 The 1970s also received a new locking steering column which locked the steering wheel and column shift lever when the ignition key was removed.